“I believe that a library outranks any other one thing that a community can do to benefit its people.” – Andrew Carnegie

 “Summer of Art” starts May 11th through August 23rdRead More

 Join us as we explore different art forms with experts from many disciplines.
-Classes are limited to ten students, all materials are provided or bring your own if preferred.
+Classes are limited to ten adults, all materials are provided or bring your own if preferred.
 Reservations are required by calling the Carnegie at 770-683-1347 starting one week in advance of each class.
 The schedule includes: Wednesday, May 11, “Introduction to Watercolors […]

 May 19 | 7:30pm | McRitchie-Hollis Museum